rolando-febrero/helloNode/README.md

-## helloNode - application skeleton for a simple and typical Node.js app using Express framewrok
+## helloNode - application skeleton for a simple and typical Node.js app using Express framework

 This application is an application skeleton for a simple and typical Node.js app using Express framewrok.
 You can use it to quickly bootstrap you Node.js app. =)